djangopackages/djangopackages/docs/index.md

-# Welcome to Django Packages’ Documentation!
+# Welcome to Django Packages’ Documentation

-Django Packages solves the problem in the programming community of being able to easily identify good apps, frameworks, and packages.
-Ever want to know which is the most popular or well supported Python httplib replacement, web framework, or API tool?
-Django Packages solves that problem for you!
+[Django Packages](https://djangopackages.org/) is a website that helps Django developers choose the right third-party package to use in their Django project.
+It is written in [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/).

-Django Packages stores information on packages fetched from public APIs provided by PyPI, GitHub, and BitBucket, then provides extremely useful comparison tools for them.
+The documentation is geared toward contributors and maintainers of Django Packages.

-# Info for New Contributors
+# Getting Started

-Do you want to contribute to making djangopackages.org better?
+Do you want to contribute to making [Django Packages](https://djangopackages.org/) better?
 Here's how to get started:

-1. Follow the [installation] instructions to get the website running on your laptop or other computer.
+1. Follow the [installation] instructions to get the website running locally
-2. Follow the [contributing] instructions to make your first contribution easy for us to accept.
+2. Consult the [contributing] instructions to help make your first pull request a success

 Contents: